corpun logoWorld Corporal Punishment Research

 History: See this Oct 2008 news item about a paddling at Oxford Middle School, and this April 2010 report (with video clip) on the paddling at Oxford High School of 17 students who wore "inappropriate" attire to the senior prom.

-Ozark City Schools
+Ozark Public Schools

-This school district abolished paddling in 1997 and reintroduced it in 2011 (see this Sep 2011 news item and this Nov 2011 follow-up).
+This district abolished paddling in 1997 and reintroduced it in 2011 (see this Sep 2011 news item and this Nov 2011 follow-up).

 Parents are "responsible for notifying the school principal, in writing, of any physical condition or health impairment that would render corporal punishment inadvisable for the student.
 Such notice shall not prohibit the use of corporal punishment unless there is written direction from the Superintendent to the educator who administers corporal punishment that the specific student is not to be corporally punished."